appsome/appdailysales/readme.md

 # Introduction

 AppDailySales is a Python script that will download daily sales report files from the iTunes Connect web site.

+# About this fork

+As original repository is no longer maintained, we decided to give it a little love.
+Waiting pull requests had been merged and we fixed some minor typos and errors.

+We'll try to contribute as much as we can, but feel free to submit your patches.

 # How to Use